SAP-samples/cloud-sdk-team-calendar/exercises/02-s4-read-request.md

 # Create a read request to SAP S/4HANA
+Let's write some code!
+The application is supposed to show appointments from three different sources, one of those being SAP S/4HANA.
+Implement the data retrieval as described in the following.

 ## Implement the read request
 Find the *TODO* in the `readS4AppointmentsByPerson` function in [src/read-appointments.ts](src/read-appointments.ts).
-Instead of returning an empty array implement a request to retrieve time sheet entries from SAP S/4HANA.
+Instead of returning an empty array, implement a request to retrieve time sheet entries from SAP S/4HANA.
 You can try to implement this on your own using the following hints or peek at the [solution](SOLUTION.md#implement-the-read-request) and copy the implementation.

 Use the `TimeSheetEntry.requestBuilder()` to create a request to get all TimeSheetEntries.
 Create the request by using the predefined variables and the following filters: